Green shift – how we have cut emissions to limit global warming

 Manufacturers of liquid handling products cannot yet use recycled polypropylene, because it does not have the required purity and quality.
 For example, the chemicals industry cannot guarantee that its recyclates are free of RNAse, DNAse, endotoxins and pyrogens, which is why pipette tips have to be molded from virgin polypropylene.

 The good news is that this situation might soon change, as recyclers are becoming more successful in ensuring consistent, high quality recyclates.
 Plastics don’t always have to be downcycled anymore – e.g. into pipes or garden furniture – and can increasingly be processed into the same basic product.
-PET beverage bottles are an excellent example of this, and Frosch – a German company known for its sustainability efforts – produces 100 percent of its polyethylene and PET bottles for household cleaners from recyclates.7 In the meantime, the industry should ensure the minimum waste of virgin polypropylene through implementing initiatives such as zero-waste manufacturing, an approach we are taking at INTEGRA to use excess material from tip production for the manufacture of tip boxes.
+PET beverage bottles are an excellent example of this, and Frosch – a German company known for its sustainability efforts – produces 100 percent of its polyethylene and PET bottles for household cleaners from recyclates.7 In the meantime, the industry should ensure the minimum waste of virgin polypropylene through implementing initiatives such as zero-waste manufacturing.

 Sustainable yet customer-friendly shipping